 As our population grows and ages, and as advances in technology change how we deliver healthcare, senior nurses and leaders will continue to be in high demand.

-If you’re considering furthering your qualifications, you’ll want to study with a university that offers you the right skills to excel in a rapidly evolving healthcare system.
+If you’re considering furthering your nursing qualifications, you’ll want to study with a university that offers you the right skills to excel in a rapidly evolving healthcare system.
 Through these advanced qualifications, you’ll be able to tackle complex challenges and lead your team with confidence.

 Nurses with a master’s degree qualification will often have greater career opportunities than registered nurses.
 They can take on leadership positions or more specialised roles and become respected trailblazers in their field, not just in Australia but worldwide.

 So, if you’ve been thinking about taking on a new challenge or want to see where your nursing career can take you next, read on.

 According to the Australian Government’s Department of Health and Aged Care, registered nurses and midwives constitute the largest part of the health workforce.
 Demand for nurses and midwives is continuing to grow.

 In 2016, there were 236,931 registered nurses in Australia.
 In 2019, that number had grown to 265,335.
 In the same period, the number of midwives grew from 3,402 to 4,731, and the government expects this growth to continue.